SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 of multiple protocols without explicitly defining a new, named protocol that inherits from each protocol you want the type to conform to.
 For example,
-specifying a protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without introducing a new name.
+you can use the protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` instead of declaring a new protocol that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, and you can use ``SuperClass & ProtocolA`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``.
-Likewise,
-specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without introducing a new name.

-Each item in a protocol composition list is one of the following:
+Each item in a protocol composition list is one of the following;
+the list can contain at most one class:

 * The name of a class
 * The name of a protocol
 * A type alias whose underlying type is a protocol composition type, a protocol, or a class.

-The list can contain at most one class.

 When a protocol composition type contains type aliases, it's possible for the same protocol to appear